Solo female travel in Wanaka, New Zealand: is it safe?

 Wanaka Lavender Farm

-My Favourite Sweets: Ice Cream at Patagonia Chocolates
+My favorite sweets: Ice Cream at Patagonia Chocolates

-Wanaka travel and safety tips for solo female travellers
+Wanaka travel and safety tips for solo female travelers

 Keep your phone charged and carry a charger and power bank